byalextran/alextran-org/src/posts/2009/11/8-insights-from-andy-stanley-on-stating-vision-simply/index.md

 date: 2009-11-03T04:04:15.000Z
 permalink: /8-insights-from-andy-stanley-on-stating-vision-simply/
 ---
-Last night I listened to the latest episode of Andy Stanley’s Leadership Podcast ([iTunes](http://phobos.apple.com/WebObjects/MZStore.woa/wa/viewPodcast?id=290055666), [RSS](http://feeds.feedburner.com/AndyStanleyLeadershipPodcast)) titled _Stating Vision Simply_.
+Last night I listened to the latest episode of [Andy Stanley’s Leadership Podcast](https://andystanley.com/podcast/) titled _Stating Vision Simply_.
 It fit well with another article I read from Joel on Software called [_Figuring out what your company is all about_](http://www.joelonsoftware.com/items/2009/11/01.html).

 I’ve decided I like Andy Stanley. ;) And I always knew I liked what Joel had to say on software. ;)